bmrc-oxford/bmrc-hpc-ansible-slurm-appliance/docs/site/README.md

 # Clusters and Environments

 This repository defines:
-- a `site` environment, used as the basis for all other NVS environments
+- A `site` environment, used as the basis for all other NVS environments
-- TODO: A `production` environment, with cluster name 'nvs' and hostnames "$NODE.in.nvs.bmrc.ox.ac.uk"
+- A `production` environment, with cluster name 'nvs' and hostnames "$NODE.in.nvs.bmrc.ox.ac.uk"
 - A per-user `dev` environment, with cluster name $USER (for the deploy-host user) and hostnames "$USER-$NODE.in.nvs.bmrc.ox.ac.uk"

 The key differences from the default appliance configuration are:
 - Use of Manila CephFS shares for/home, and also for /data and /apps shared directories.
-- WIP: Use of FreeIPA, with a pre-hook to automatically enrol nodes.
+- Use of FreeIPA, with a pre-hook to automatically enrol nodes.
 This is built into the image.
-- TODO: EESSI configuration
+- TODO: Currently EESSI is not available due to the network configuration.

 Note these clusters operate without outbound internet access, as described in docs/experimental/isolated-clusters.md.